OpenCyphal/pycyphal/docs/pages/faq.rst

 PyUAVCAN seems complex.
 Does that mean that UAVCAN is a complex protocol?
     UAVCAN is a very simple protocol.
     This particular implementation may appear convoluted because it is very generic and provides a very high-level API.
-    For comparison, there is a full-featured UAVCAN-over-CAN implementation in C called ``libcanard`` that is only ~1k SLoC large.
+    For comparison, there is a minimal UAVCAN-over-CAN implementation in C called ``libcanard`` that is only ~1k SLoC large.